tagoWorks/akod/README.md

 # Discord Bot Usage 🤖

 ## Member usage
-Users in your Discord server can validate their keys by running the command "/validate ACTIVATION-KEY ACCOUNT-NAME".
+Users in your Discord server can validate their keys by running the command "/validate ACTIVATION-KEY LOGIN PASSWORD".
 Any member of you discord server by default will be set to a 30 day cooldown in order to prevent any type of fraud.
 To change this cooldown you can edit the "'const remainingTime = Math.ceil((30 * 24 * 60 * 60 * 1000 - (Date.now() - lastUsage)) / (1000 * 60 * 60 * 24));" line in `commands/validate.js` to a set amount of milliseconds.

 ## Owner usage